Banner

 Members of the Visiting Scholar Program are welcome to use the facilities and resources of the Law School in order to pursue their individual research projects.
 They may audit one course per semester, as long as space is available in the course selected and the professor gives permission for an auditor.
 Visiting Scholar applicants are NOT to write directly to faculty members.
 Appropriate faculty members will be contacted if and when an invitation is issued to the applicant.

 All visitors will have access to the Law Library and the Internet and will receive training in the resources of the library and the School’s technology.
 Most visitors bring their own laptops.
-Please visit the Library & Technology portion of the Duke Law School website for computer specifications; this will insure that your laptop will function within the Law School computing community during your visit.
+Please visit the Library & Technology portion of the Duke Law School website for computer specifications; this will ensure that your laptop will function within the Law School computing community during your visit.
 Secretarial support cannot be offered to visitors.

 VS Fall 2021

-Visiting scholars during the 2022-2023 academic year.
+Visiting scholars during the 2022-2023 academic year

 NEW U.S. VISA REGULATIONS: